srobo/team-emails/SR2025/2025-03-13-competition-details.md

 We'll be providing rules for behaviour in/around the competition venue when you arrive.
 If you have any questions or concerns beforehand, please let us know.

+As with all our events, competitors must be accompanied by a supervisor at the Competition.

 If you have any issues on the day before you arrive, we'll be monitoring the `teams@` email address and our Discord server.
 If you have any issues before you get to the venue each day, you can contact us on `+44 7732 300377`.
 Within the venue however, please direct queries to Helpdesk instead -- they'll be able to provide more immediate help.